xezno/Zip2Mat/README.md

 - A super simple, intuitive interface
 - Tested & works with CC0Textures, TextureCan, TextureHaven, among others (most of the [3dassets.one](https://3dassets.one/) results should work without issue)

-In the near future, Zip2Mat will allow you to:

 - Normalize file names (so that your project folder isnt a mess)

 ## Why?